JaimeStill/learning-azure/notes/03-azure-kubernetes-service/02-deploy-to-aks.md

 * Terminates SSL/TLS requests
 * Offers name-based virtual hosting

 In AKS, the ingress controller links to a *DNS Zone* resource in your Azure subscription.
 The DNS Zone is automatically created as part of the cluster creation porcess on your behalf.
-The link makes it possible for teh cluster to automatically generate a zone record that points the DNS name to the exposed application's IP address and port.
+The link makes it possible for the cluster to automatically generate a zone record that points the DNS name to the exposed application's IP address and port.

 In AKS, the HTTP application routing add-on allows you to create ingress controllers.